miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ```

 ## Hadoop environment variables setup on master and slave nodes
-In order to determine the actual Java home, the following command is used:
+In order to determine the actual Java home, the following command can be used:
 ```bash
 readlink -f /usr/bin/java | sed "s:bin/java::"
 ```